mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 {{<img src="cn-debris.jpg" max-width="400px" alt="Photo of nearly flush seam Chinese vendor case">}}
 {{</gallery>}}

 The most shocking part was the difference in price.
-The Chinese prototype cost $139, while the American cost $857, more than six times as expensive for far worse quality.
+The Chinese prototype cost $139, while the American one cost $857, more than six times as expensive for far worse quality.

 | Vendor location | Price | Turnaround time | Quality |
 | --------------- | ----- | --------------- | ------- |